Mos6502DIP/The-Cobra-Project/README.md

-This project is dead and file on git hub may not be accurate.
+This project is dead and files on the git hub may not be accurate.

 ---